Ayush0316/KnockoutZone/AppUi/src/components/Background/Background.readme.md

 export default App;
 ```

-- **Key point**: Place `` at the top level so it wraps the whole application.
+* **Key point:** Place `<Background />` at the top level so it sits *behind* your entire app.
+* The background contains large, brightened PS shapes with smooth bouncing motion and subtle glowing dots.

+---

 ## 2. Glassmorphic Pane Effect

-To give content boxes a frosted glass look, use the `light-glass-pane` utility class.
-This adds a semi-transparent background and blur.

-**Usage:**

-Replace any background utility classes (like `bg-card`) with `light-glass-pane`.
+Use the `light-glass-pane` utility class to give content boxes a **frosted glass** look.
+This adds:

+* Semi-transparent white background
+* Soft blur
+* Slight border glow for contrast against the animated background.

+**Usage Example:**

 **Before:**